 My father died 10 years ago and despite the immense grief and sadness it seemed a lot easier to move on in life.
 That may have been because I had spent the most of my adult life living thousands of miles away from his country home and so our relationship consisted of a phone call every month and a once a year get together.
 What I’m finding so hard is that with Melody, for the past 2 years she has been by our side constantly and every activity at home is now different without her… and that hurts.

 While a part of me wanted to curl up and cry and hide from the rest of the world there was another part of me that said, “You are the leader of this family.
 Your family needs you right now.
 It’s time to step up and show them how to start getting on with life.”

 I sat on the edge of my bed determined to show strength and resilience to inspire my grieving family.
 But every step that I contemplated hurt me deeply.
 Then the irony hit me.

-“Here I am a trained health professional who often talks about the benefits of experiencing the pain of physical injuries to help you to truly heal.
+“Here I am, a trained health professional who often talks about the benefits of experiencing the pain of physical injuries, which help you to truly heal.
 But here I was experiencing emotional pain and doing my best to avoid it or suppress it.”

 Maybe you need to hurt to heal.

 I know your body can heal without pain but I also know that when you need a lot of healing to take place, pain is often the catalyst.